MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/design.md

 ## Use the library functions to write layers of gates

 Suppose we have a dataset with 784 features per instance, e.g. images of 28×28 pixels like the MNIST dataset.
 In this case, the width of the circuit becomes large enough so that writing by hand each individual gate becomes a possible but impractical task.
 This is why the Quantum Machine Learning library provides a set of tools to automatically generate layers of parametrized rotations.
-For instance, the function [`LocalRotationsLayer`](link to API) returns an array of uncontrolled single-qubit rotations along a given axis, with one rotation for each qubit in the register, each parametrized by a different model parameter.
+For instance, the function [`LocalRotationsLayer`](xref:microsoft.quantum.machinelearning.sequentialmodel.localrotationslayer) returns an array of uncontrolled single-qubit rotations along a given axis, with one rotation for each qubit in the register, each parametrized by a different model parameter.
 For example, `LocalRotationsLayer(4, X)` returns the following set of gates:

  ![Local rotations layer](~/media/local_rotations_layer.PNG)

+ We recommend you to explore the [API referenece of the Quantum Machine Learning library](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.machinelearning?view=qsharp-preview) to discover all the available tools to automatize the circuit design.

-## What's next?
+## Next steps

  Try different structures in the examples provided by the samples.
 Do you see any changes in the performance of the model?
-In the next tutorial, [`Load your own datasets`](xref:microsoft.quantum.libraries.machine-learning.load) you will learn how to load datasets to try and explore new architectures of classifiers.
+In the next tutorial, [`Load your own datasets`](xref:microsoft.quantum.libraries.machine-learning.load), you will learn how to load datasets to try and explore new architectures of classifiers.